Worship at TCC is:

 Is this a traditional service?
 Is this a contemporary service?

+We like to say that the style of our worship is congregational.
 The days of traditional/contemporary worship dichotomies are over.
 What we embrace at every service of worship at TCC is a healthy balance of old and new.
 Every service is traditional because it is based on the faith of our forebearers.
 Every service is contemporary because it is made here and now by the contemporary church.
+These days we are blessed to be in a beautiful era of congregational music – contemporary and traditional are more alike than ever before, and we want to use the best of the many genres of congregational song for the glory of God and the building up of the church.

 Is the communion meal somber or celebratory?